INVESTOR HREDD PRECISION TOOLS

 • Governance & Accountability.

-Use the checklist to assess any certification scheme against all 14 red flags.
+Use the checklist to assess an initiative against each 14 Red Flag.
 Click into each flag to explore: What it means, Why it matters for investors, and What to look for.

 All red flags are equally important.
 No single issue can be ignored without increasing risk.
 That’s why it's essential to assess a certification scheme against all 14 flags for a complete picture of its credibility and effectiveness.